seantrott/seantrott.github.io/about.md

 * why human languages contain so much ambiguity; and
 * how to leverage insights from psycholinguistics to improve natural language understanding.

 For more details on my research, see [my research page](https://seantrott.github.io/research/) and [my cv](https://seantrott.github.io/cv/).
 For information about courses I've taught, see my [teaching page](https://seantrott.github.io/teaching/).
+I also like to create [statistics tutorials](https://seantrott.github.io/stats/) to help people get started with learning a particular statistics concept and implementing it in R or Python.

 ### More Information